AC Operating Cost Calculator

 What Your AC Is Costing You Every Month in Hamilton

-For a typical Hamilton home running a 2.5-tonne, 14 SEER2 central AC approximately 8 hours per day over 90 summer days, total cooling electricity cost runs roughlyΒ $195 to $360 per summerΒ depending on how much of that runtime falls in on-peak hours.
+For a typical Hamilton home running a 2.5-tonne, 14 SEER2 central AC approximately 8 hours per day over 90 summer days, total cooling electricity costs are roughly $195 to $360 per summer, depending on how much runtime falls within on-peak hours.
+If your energy bills are higher than expected, issues such as poor airflow, refrigerant problems, or an AC not cooling properly may be reducing efficiency.

 AC SizeSEER2Monthly Cost (Ontario)Full Summer